xkollar/xkollar.github.io/data/posts/2025-12-14-when-you-cant-test-everything.markdown

 all members of a set/population/... to satisfy certain property but it is not practical (or possible) to test them all.

-The set might be too big, individual tests might take too long, or it might be too expensive in some other way.
+The set might be too big, individual tests themselves too time consuming, or too expensive in some other way.
 Or perhaps testing is destructive and after testing all the elements you would have nothing left.

 As an example it might be a huge database with lots of entries.
 Or an airport and deep searches.

 In any case, you take your budget (whether that is money, time, API calls, ...) and max it out running your tests.
+If you found an error, you have your
-If you found an error, you have your answer: the system is compromised.
+answer: the system is not error-free.

-But what if you haven't found any errors?
-You'd probably like to be able to express what have you learned in terms of probabilities that there are errors.
+But what if no errors are found?
+Was it a pure luck and the rest of the system is full of errors?
+We can't be certain, but hopefully we can have at least some kind of probabilistic confidence.

-Or perhaps you'd like to be able to talk to rest of the business allowing them to understand the relationship between the resource allocation on testing and likelihood of there being undetected errors in the system.
+Or perhaps you'd like to be able to talk to the rest of the business allowing them to understand the relationship between the resource allocation on testing and likelihood of there being undetected errors in the system.

 ## The First Attempt (Stumbling in the Dark)